Aliases for RNF125 Gene

 GeneCards Summary for RNF125 Gene

 RNF125 (Ring Finger Protein 125) is a Protein Coding gene.
-Diseases associated with RNF125 include Tenorio Syndrome.
-Among its related pathways are Innate Immune System and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
-GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
+Diseases associated with RNF125 include Tenorio Syndrome and Noonan Syndrome 1.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF166.